DShyam3/hackathon_research_assistant/livekit-voice-agent/README.md

 **Simple and direct:**

+1. Agent greets: "What can I help you research today?"
-1. User asks a question
+2. User asks a question
-2. Agent says "Researching now"
-3. Research executes immediately using Valyu web search
+3. Research executes immediately (no acknowledgment needed)
-4. Agent delivers detailed summary
+4. Agent delivers detailed summary when complete
 5. Full results saved to `research_results/` folder

 ### Example

 ```
+Agent: "What can I help you research today?"

-User: "What are the latest AI developments?"
+User: "Tell me about the latest AI developments"

-Agent: "Researching now."

-[Research executes in background]
+[Research executes - typically 10-20 seconds]

 Agent: "Research complete.
 Recent developments include breakthrough
        advances in quantum computing error correction by MIT researchers,
        IBM's 1000-qubit processor announcement, and new frameworks for
        orchestrating multi-agent systems.
+These innovations are driving
+       significant progress in both hardware capabilities and software
-The full results have been
-       saved and are available."
+       infrastructure.
+The full results have been saved and are available."

-[Results saved to research_results/research_20251122_152344_What_are_the_latest.md]
+[Results saved to research_results/research_20251122_152344_Tell_me_about.md]
 ```

 ## Features